for Veterans and the Public

-There is no clean-cut answer, but here are some things to consider.
+There is no clear-cut answer, but here are some things to consider.

 First, there are different types or "strains" of the HIV virus.
 A person who's been infected with one strain can become infected with a second strain when exposed to it (such as through unprotected sex).
-When this happens, it is referred to as a "superinfection."
+This is referred to as a second infection or "superinfection."
 It is not yet clear how often superinfection occurs, but it appears to be quite uncommon.
 A person whose first HIV infection is relatively recent may be more susceptible to infection with a second strain.
-Someone whose first HIV infection is being treated may become sicker once the second strain of the virus enters the system.
+Someone may become sicker once the second strain of the virus enters the system.
 This happens because the new strain may be more difficult for the immune system to control, or because the new strain is resistant to the HIV medications the person is taking.
 (See resistance testing for an explanation of what it means for the virus to be resistant.)

 There are more reasons for two HIV-positive people to avoid unprotected sex.
 Unprotected sex allows the transmission of other sexually transmitted diseases (STDs), such as gonorrhea, chlamydia, and syphilis.
 Nearly all STDs are curable, but syphilis can be more complicated to treat if you have HIV.
 Also, there is a risk of acquiring hepatitis B and hepatitis C through unprotected sex; these can be difficult to treat.